USING THE OPEN STRING AS A SHIFT FACILITATOR

 The following examples are to be played on the D string.
 Any of the fingers can be used on either of the two stopped notes.
 In the progression from Ex 1 to Ex 4, we have progressively less time to do our hand displacement to the “C”.

-During the open string we must obligatorily remove all fingers from the string in order for the open string to sound.
+During the open string, we must obligatorily remove all fingers from the string in order for the open string to sound.
 Our left hand is at rest, but our right hand is still playing so, unlike in a “real” rest (in which we stop playing completely), no matter how long the open string lasts, it would be quite unusual for us to take our hand away from the fingerboard for a complete rest.
-Thus, while we lose our finger contact with the fingerboard during the open string, our contact of the thumb under the cello neck is normally maintained.
+Thus, while we lose our finger contact with the fingerboard during the open string, the contact of the thumb under the cello neck is normally maintained.

-Because of this loss finger contact, if we need to change position (shift) during the open string, we have no possibility of using a glissando (slide) unless we have another finger down on a different string (which is very unusual).
+Because of this loss of finger contact, if we need to change position (shift) during the open string, we have no possibility of using a glissando (slide) unless we have another finger down on a different string (which is very unusual).
 We might think that the thumb maintains its contact behind the cello neck to help keep our bearings during the shift, but close observation reveals that it doesn’t.
 Therefore, hand displacements up and down the cello fingerboard done in this way, without finger contact because of the open string, actually have a lot more in common with “Finding Notes From Midair” than with “Shifts“.

 Finding a new position after the same open string is more difficult than either “normal shifting” or “finding notes out of the blue”.
 Let’s look now at why this is.

 The effect of having to remove the playing finger from the string (in order to be able to play the open string) is similar, but not identical, to the effect of a rest.
 Even though the music continues, it is only our right hand that is working: our left hand is at rest.
-In theory, being able to rest the hand is a good thing, but not in these circumstances because during this rest (while the open string is sounding), the loss of finger contact with the fingerboard means that the hand is not only free, it is lost in space!!
+In theory, being able to rest the hand is a good thing, but not in these circumstances because, during this rest (while the open string is sounding), the loss of finger contact with the fingerboard means that the hand is not only free, it is lost in space!!
 Not completely lost (that happens when we release the thumb contact also) but partially lost because we now only have half of the normal left-hand contact with the cello (i.e thumb contact but no finger contact).

 In a “real” musical rest (a silence), the hand can be lost (at rest) without causing any problems because we have time to place the new finger in its new position, and even quietly check its pitch (see Left Hand Pizzicato) before we start to sound it with the bow.
 But this possibility does not exist here because, while the open string is sounding, we can only wait, with the finger poised over its future position but with no possibility for checking either its intonation or its perfect horizontal positioning (see Left Hand String Crossings).
 Placing the finger after the open string we have no second chances: the moment of finger placement is the moment it will sound, and our only opportunity to correct its placement is immediately after we hear it.